Dawahreh/CSS-practice/README.md

 # CSS-practice
 This is a CSS-practise task
-done by the following tools
+done by the following tools:

 + Visual Studio Code
 + Github